 What does a Spinning Green Ring Mean?

-Simply say “Alexa, Hang up.”
+- “Alexa, Hang up.”

-How to Disable the Alexa Green Ring
+How to Fully Disable the Alexa Green Ring on your Echo speaker

 - Launch the Alexa App on your smartphone device.

-- From the General tab select Communication.
+- Click the cog on the top right and under General select Communication.

 - Tap on the Communication to toggle it off.